Cheetcoder/cheetcoder-monorepo/markdown/yousuck.md

+---
-# Welcome to the coding interview: You Suck
+title: Welcome to the coding intervie: You Suck
+description: This exercise will help you learn why coding interviews are important.
+---

 ## Self Study